 - IP checking: the stored IP address is compared to the IP address of the connecting client.
 This prevents users from sending the generated link to other people.

-- External Webservice Checking: Wrench can reach out to an existing webservice by sending a HTTP POST with JSON body, containing the connection details (username, stream name, application, etc).
-The connection request is processed based on the webservice response.
+- External Web service Checking: Wrench can reach out to an existing web service by sending an HTTP POST with JSON body, containing the connection details (username, stream name, application, etc).
+The connection request is processed based on the web service response.
 See the reference docs for details.

 - Token expiry check: you can define an expiration time for the generated tokens, and they won’t be accepted later.
 This prevents people from generating multiple links and pile up them for later usage